Benefits of Quitting Smoking Timeline

 After 5 years

 By now, you have successfully kept the cravings under control and are enjoying a more fulfilling life.
+And the benefits of quitting smoking timeline continues.

 After five years of quitting smoking, your blood vessels will have started to heal itself.
 The materials that block it will start to disappear.
 The vessels will start to widen again and the blood will continue to flow normally.